lottapispa/Connect-Four-tiralabra/documentation/weeklyreport6.md

 What kind of performance evaluation/suorituskykytesti is needed in my project?
 How can I test the time and space complexity of my program?

 ### What am I doing next
-Checking the quality of my code with pylint, performance evaluation
+Checking the quality of my code with pylint, performance evaluation, improving test coverage